yashbaddi/FoodieFleet/README.md

 ---

-`getCusinesList:`
+`getItemsList:`
-GET /restaurant/:restauantID/cusine
+GET /restaurant/:restauantID/item
 \
-Read a list of cusine that exists in the cusine list
+Read a list of item that exists in the item list

 Path Parameters: